grafana/metrictank/docs/quick-start-docker.md

 ## Shut down the stack

+You can shut down the stack by just hitting `Ctrl-C` on your running `docker-compose up` command.

-You can tear down the entire stack like so:
+You can remove the containers like so:
 ```
 docker-compose stop
 ```